NixOS/rfcs/rfcs/0146-meta-categories.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-There are some still unsolved issues:
+There are remaining issues to be solved by the categorization team:

 - What data structure is suitable to represent a category?
   - For now we stick to the most natural: a set `{ name, description }`.

 - Should we have a set of primary, "most important" categories with mandatory